Rodinamohamed22/GenAI-Customer-Delinquency-Risk-Modeling/README.md

 # GenAI Project for Customer Delinquency Risk Modeling
 📑 [View Presentation on Google Drive](https://docs.google.com/presentation/d/1rfQiqvbi8Mug8rDwC-uOxMnyVqmHQ69R/edit?pli=1&slide=id.p1#slide=id.p1)

+## As part of a virtual internship project, I worked on a case study for the fictional company  "Geldium" .
+The task was to solve late payment issues using Generative AI.
+I built a framework to predict delinquency risk, identify key reasons for delays, and suggest fair, AI-driven strategies to improve repayment rates.

 This repository contains my project completed during the **Forage Virtual Internship**.
 The goal was to design a no-code predictive modeling framework using **Generative AI** to solve customer delinquency risk ( late payments issues ).